SR&ED Lease Expenditures Policy

 Property that is attached to a building, however firmly, is included in capital cost allowance (CCA) Class 8 if it is acquired exclusively for those purposes stated in CCA Class 8.
 For example, concrete footings, foundations and structural steel exclusively for the support of machinery are regarded as CCA Class 8 property.
 Stairs and platforms, the sole purpose of which is to provide access to machinery, also fall within CCA Class 8, whether they are attached to the building or the machinery.

-The comments in Interpretation Bulletin IT-79R3, Capital cost allowance – Buildings or other structures, may be of assistance in distinguishing between buildings and other structures.
+The comments in the archived Interpretation Bulletin IT-79R3, Capital cost allowance – Buildings or other structures, may be of assistance in distinguishing between buildings and other structures.

 Subsection 1102(19) Additions and alterations